 M.J.
-Murdock Charitable Trust Innovation & Design Center
+Murdock Charitable Trust Innovation & Design Center (IDC or makerspace)

 Students learn innovation and design in "makerspace"